Telepact/telepact/README.md

 adding an optional field to a struct is a legal backwards compatible change.
 The traditional enum can be approximated by simply leaving all enum structs blank.

-### Why force servers to perform output validation?
+### Why force servers to perform result validation?

-jAPI automatically performs validation of function outputs (as well as errors) against the jAPI schema, and there is no setting for servers to turn off this behavior.
+jAPI automatically performs validation of function results (as well as errors) against the jAPI schema, and there is no setting for servers to turn off this behavior.